test1477/vdewsvw/README.md

-To fetch dependencies for a **single repository** and add `logging.debug` for detailed debugging, we can slightly modify your existing script.
-Here's the updated version that specifically fetches and processes dependencies for a **single repository**, along with the debug logging added to the `get_dependencies` function:
+To modify the script for logging the detailed GitHub Dependency Graph API response and fetching dependencies for a **single repository**, you can adjust the code as follows:

+1. Fetch and log the detailed response of the GitHub Dependency Graph API.
+2. Add `logging.debug` statements for a more granular view of the data, especially useful for troubleshooting or inspecting the full response.

-### Updated Script
+### Updated Script with Detailed Debugging

 ```python
 import requests